Maes95/Rails-Angular-Auth0/README.md

 ## Configuration

 In the root of the client folder, copy `auth_config.json.example` and rename it to `auth_config.json`.
-Open the file and replace the values with those from your Auth0 tenant:
+Open the file and replace the values with those from your Auth0 config:

 ```json
 {